calimero-project/calimero-server/README.md

       - `rf`: Wireless connection via 868 MHz
     - `format` (optional): useful for knx interfaces which support different exchange formats; recognized values are "" (default), "baos", or "cemi"
     - `knxAddress` (optional): override the knx source address used in a frame dispatched to the knx subnet, used for knx interfaces which expect a specific address (e.g., "0.0.0")
-    - `netif` (tunneling only, optional): server network interface for tunneling to KNX subnet
+    - `netif` (tunneling & KNX IP only, optional): network interface for tunneling or KNX IP communication with the KNX subnet
     - `useNat` (UDP tunneling only, optional): use network address translation (NAT)
-    - `listenNetIf` (KNX IP only): network interface for KNX IP communication with the KNX subnet
     - `domainAddress` (open media only): domain address for power-line or RF transmission medium
     - `class` (user-supplied KNX subnet type only): class name of a user-supplied KNXNetworkLink to use for subnet communication